 If a developer can’t be found or won’t pay, “funding will be made available directly to pay for cladding repairs.”
 The Building Safety Fund for cladding remediation on blocks over 18m reopened for applications on 28 July 2022.
 A Medium-Rise Scheme pilot fund opened for blocks between 11-18m “where the developer cannot be traced or held responsible for remediation work” on 30 November 2022.
-Around 60 blocks are being invited to apply.
-A wider scheme will rollout in 2023 funded by the Building Safety Levy.
+Rebadged as the Cladding Safety Fund, the scheme for medium rise blocks was fully opened on 26 July 2023.

 If an owner or developer is liable to pay but refuses to do so, several bodies have powers under the BSA to take them to court, including fire and rescue authorities, local authorities, the Building Safety Regulator, leaseholders or the Secretary of State.

 In a letter to freeholders, building landlords and managing agents of 27 June 2022, Michael Gove, Secretary of State for Levelling Up, Housing and Communities, said:

 Not only am I prepared to exercise my new legal powers under the Act, but my new Recovery Strategy Unit will also identify and pursue this kind of behaviour, working closely with other enforcement authorities.